TRIPTYK/nfw-cli/docs/New.md

 $ nfw new <path> --yarn
 ```
 ### --noInit
-- Description: Keeps the default configuration and doesn't configure the database (Override noConfigDb).
+- Description: Keeps the default configuration and doesn't init the database (Override noInitDb and yes).
 - Type: boolean
 - Default: false
 - Example: